nealcaren/pdfextractimages/README.md

 ## Requirements

 - [uv](https://github.com/astral-sh/uv) package installer
-  - All Python dependencies will be automatically installed
+  - All Python dependencies will be automatically installed in an isolated virtual environment
+  - No system-wide Python packages are needed or modified

 ## License